hofstra/coyote/sources/_posts/2016-06-30-coyotes-on-longisland.md

 ---
 layout: source
-title: Coyotes Go “Bridge and Tunnel”: A Narrow Opportunity to Study the Socio-ecological Impacts of Coyote Range Expansion on Long Island, NY Pre- and Post-Arrival
+title: Coyotes Go “Bridge and Tunnel” A Narrow Opportunity to Study the Socio-ecological Impacts of Coyote Range Expansion on Long Island, NY Pre- and Post-Arrival
 category:
 - urban-coyote